- Second empire

-- Only the Islamic Arts section and the Tactile Gallery has been adapted.
+- Only the labels in the Islamic Arts section and the Tactile Gallery has been adapted.

-- Transparent benches are arranged arounds the Islamic Arts room and may constitute a hazard.
+- Transparent benches are arranged arounds the Islamic Arts room and may constitute a hazard when circulating.

-- La Petite Galerie includes a guide trail, a specific tactile book, a downloadable audio-guided path and various material samples available during the visit.
+- The Petite Galerie includes a guidance strip, a specific tactile book, a downloadable audio-guided trail and various material samples available during the visit.

-- The museum offers tours in French sign language (LSF) by deaf tour guides.
+- The museum also offers tours in lip-reading and spoken language (on request).